ilovericenoodle/LiteratureReviewer/README.md

 1. Literature Retrieval
 2. Network Analysis: Helps to identify the relation (citations, similarities) among literature
 3. Development Summary and Trend Analysis: Creates a roadmap of the key findings on a certain topic
+4. Next Paper to Read: A Customizable Recommendation System